-In today’s society, that seems to constantly demand we consume more, scaling down can reduce both the physical and mental clutter in your life, which can improve your mental health.
+In today’s society, which seems to constantly demand we consume more, scaling down can reduce both the physical and mental clutter in your life, which can improve your mental health.

-Generally speaking, a tiny house is a dwelling between 100-400 square feet.
+A tiny house is a 100-400 square feet dwelling.
 The “larger” homes might top out around 500 square feet.
 If it is larger than that, it is not considered a “tiny home.”

 Living in a tiny home can be incredibly beneficial for your finances.

-Taxes and insurance are much lower for tiny homes as compared to traditional homes as well, saving the tiny homeowner money.
+Taxes and insurance are much lower for tiny homes than for traditional homes, saving the tiny homeowner money.

 Finally, just the lifestyle of the tiny home can help you save money.
-With limited space, tiny homeowners become very aware of what possessions they have, and will often buy less.
+With limited space, tiny homeowners become very aware of their possessions and will often buy less.

-Aside from cost savings, there are some other very important advantages of tiny home living to consider.
-For tiny homes that are mobile, there is a lot of extra freedom with the home.
+Aside from cost savings, there are other very important advantages of tiny home living.
+For tiny mobile homes, there is a lot of extra freedom with the home.
 It can literally move with you as your life changes.

 Tiny homes also have a smaller carbon footprint.
 Their small size means fewer utilities and energy use.
 Some are equipped for living off the grid entirely, with features like solar panels, wood stoves, and composting toilets.